danprince/danthedev.com/posts/2023-01-27-mills-mess.md

 Sometimes my escape is cooking.
 Sometimes it's rock climbing.
 Sometimes it's playing guitar.
 Sometimes it's foraging for mushrooms.
 It would be fun to write more about that in the future.
 This week, it's been juggling and pixel art.

 I started juggling nearly 20 years ago, and joined a juggling club in the village where I grew up.
 Juggling was sidelined once I discovered unicycles, and I never went much beyond a three ball cascade and some simple tricks.
-Can I juggle on unicycle, though?
+Can I juggle on a unicycle, though?
 Absolutely!

 For the last 10 years, I really haven't juggled much.
 Only really with rocks, pinecones, and mismatched pieces of fruit.
 In January I decided to remedy the rustiness and added three juggling balls to my rucksack for another year of life on the road.